The 5 Mistakes That Can Weaken Your

 2. Not reporting pain that you are experiencing.

-In 2011-2013, Skechers shoe makers faced several lawsuits from consumers who suffered severe injuries and complications from their toning shoes.
+Between 2011 and 2013, Skechers shoe makers faced several lawsuits from consumers who suffered severe injuries and complications from their toning shoes.

 Also, take many pictures of your shoes before storing them.